Stop Hazing Before It's Too Late

 Worried About Hazing on Your Campus?

-Unfortunately, some fraternity chapters throughout the nation have resisted stopping hazing rituals and have become national headlines for the death of new members – facing disciplinary expulsion, criminal fines, jail time, and more.
+Unfortunately, some student organizations throughout the nation have resisted stopping hazing rituals and have become national headlines for the death of new members – facing disciplinary expulsion, criminal fines, jail time, and more.

 It’s important that your administration sends a clear and recurring message to students about hazing and its role on your campus – prohibited and in most states, illegal.
 Your campus can pay the price if you are found to be negligent in criminal hazing cases – as well as shine a negative spotlight on your campus.